Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on mod spheres

 In the classification of spherical space forms, it is shown that a finite group acts freely on sphere only if every abelian subgroup is cyclic.
-Smith proved a localized version of this (also see Bredon \cite[III.8.1]{Bredon72}):
+Smith proved a localized version of this, which we state here for manifolds (also see Bredon \cite[III.8.1]{Bredon72}):